 Samantha Mathis, who would land the role of Princess Daisy, was more sympathetic towards the film’s directors, who were so reviled on set they were dubbed “Rockabell”, “The Flying Squirrel Show”, and, most derisive of all, the mythological, serpent-like monster “Hydra”.
 “The script had issues, but the casting was so impressive it seemed it would elevate the material,” she would recall.
 “I had a fondness for both Rocky and Annabel, I just felt like the production was so much bigger than anything they’d done before… I don’t think it’s any secret that it was a troubled shoot.
 I would say Bob didn’t suffer fools gladly ― he was an artist, he could see the chaos swirling around the set, and the lack of clarity.
 I think it’s a rare thing to have two people directing a movie together well ― I certainly haven’t experienced it.
 The production just took on a life of its own.”

 So, is Super Mario Bros: The Movie really that terrible?
 Thanks to an all-star cast who are never less than watchable, it’s not completely without merit, but as an adaptation of a well-established video game franchise it isn’t up to much, and it certainly isn’t something that warrants too much analysis beyond the production side of things.
 It’s a bonkers mess of a movie, so off the wall you sometimes forget what you’re watching, though one can’t deny having a strange fascination.
 Watching it back today, it’s not very funny.
-It’s often spirited, and there are some admittedly cute moments, like a scene in which our siblings reveal their surname.
-There’s something about the names Mario Mario and Luigi Mario that really tickled me, and this kind of endearing silliness isn’t an isolated incident, but the cast are mostly reduced to the kind of puerile hi-jinks that wouldn’t appeal to anyone over the age of five, which makes the film’s more adult tone even more baffling.
-The movie is certainly ambitious, and it looks absolutely stunning at times, tragically unique in a Frankenstein’s Monster kind of way, but the production struggles are evident onscreen.
+It’s often spirited, and there are some admittedly cute moments, like a scene in which our siblings reveal their surname (there’s something about the names Mario Mario and Luigi Mario that really tickled me on a juvenile level).
+This kind of endearing silliness isn’t an isolated incident, but the cast are mostly reduced to the kind of puerile hi-jinks that wouldn’t appeal to anyone over the age of five, which makes the film’s more adult tone even more baffling.
+The movie is certainly ambitious.
+It looks absolutely stunning at times, tragically unique in a Frankenstein’s Monster kind of way, but the production struggles are evident onscreen.
 It’s so disjointed and lacking in harmony at times.

 Production designer David Snyder, who unsurprisingly worked on Blade Runner, was enthusiastic about the visual concept, and there are some clever ideas and in-jokes that will please fans of Mario if they’re able to dig beneath the hectic visuals and bloated screenplay.
 In an interview with Starlog in August 1993, Snyder would explain, “What we’ve done is basically taken all the elements that are in the video game, turned them into a metaphor and combined them with 3-D and real characters.
 It’s something really strange that is going to surprise audiences.”
 Snyder was right.
 It was a surprise.
 But a reliance on metaphors seems somewhat out of place in a kids video game adaptation.
 Sometimes it’s a struggle identifying who is supposed to be who, or in many cases what.